Nikolaibibo/rmec_snowden/README.md

+# republica_make_em_cry
-# rasptweetchecker
+# Snowden
-Checks via the twitter stream the occurence of a hashtag on a raspberry pi
+Checks via the twitter stream the occurence of a hashtag on a raspberry pi. then powers up a pump